-“An absolute and complete musician: a superb violinist, excellent pianist, composer and conductor – what more can one wish, all in one person!”
-Ivry GITLIS
+“An absolute and complete musician: magnificent violinist, excellent pianist, composer and conductor – what more can you expect ?
+All in one person!”
+IVRY GITLIS

 Born in 1969 in Moscow, Anton Martynov was first attracted by the piano and then the violin.
 He first learned about the Russian tradition at the Gnessine Academy, before leaving to study with Dora Schwarzberg in Brescia and Gigino Maestri in Milan.
 It is an astonishing journey that he follows which allows us to hear the musician as a soloist very early on, then to find him again as a member of the Anton Quartet from 1995 onwards, then collaborating with Philippe Herreweghe and Marc Minkowski.
 Violinist?
 Certainly, but we also discovered Anton… on the viola, piano, harpsichord, organ, as well as a composer and conductor!

 An intriguing musician?
 More precisely, fascinating.
 This is why Martha Argerich invited him to the Lugano Festival in 2012 and since then they have been performing regularly together in Italy, Spain and Switzerland.
 Their Shostakovich Trio, given at the opening of the Bologna Festival, was a real success.

 Another outstanding figure in Anton’s life is the violinist Ivry Gitlis, his friend and collaborator, to whom he dedicated a biographical opening performed at the Salle Gaveau for his 90th birthday.

 Anton approaches a singular repertoire that he enriches with his personal touch.
 He performs his own cadenzas (especially for Mozart and Brahms concertos), his own transcriptions (Barber, Bach, Schubert, Veracini, Rameau) and even his own concertos!
 His subtle and powerful playing is for him a way to invoke the spirits.